Hannah Gonzalez Collison

 Ph.D.
 Student at Johns Hopkins University | Center for Language and Speech Processing

-I am Hannah Gonzalez (she/her).
+My name is Hannah Gonzalez Collison (she/her).
 I am a Ph.D. student at Johns Hopkins University advised by Ben Van Durme and Daniel Khashabi.

 I graduated Magna Cum Laude from the University of Pennsylvania with an M.S.E. and a B.S.E. in Computer Science in 2023.
 I minored in Mathematics and Engineering Entrepreneurship as well.
 I am grateful to my research advisors Chris Callison-Burch, Eleni Miltsakaki, and Kostas Daniilidis.